-The Delivery Assurance stage (Stage 4) of the Whole-of-Government Digital and ICT Oversight Framework provides assurance to the Australian Government that investments will deliver expected benefits.
+The Delivery Assurance state (State 4) of the Commonwealth Digital and ICT Oversight Framework provides assurance to the Australian Government that investments will deliver expected benefits.

 Why is this important?

-The goal of the Assurance Framework ensures that assurance is applied effectively to support successful implementation of digital and ICT-enabled investments.
+The goal of the Assurance Framework is to ensure that assurance is applied effectively to support successful implementation of digital and ICT-enabled investments.

-In this stage, agencies will be supported to:
+In this state, agencies will be supported to:

-- mobilise the assurance arrangements identified during the Contestability stage, as documented in the Assurance Plan for the investment
+- mobilise the assurance arrangements identified during the Contestability state, as documented in the Assurance Plan for the investment

 - achieve carefully planned, targeted and fit‑for‑purpose assurance, with assurance information applied effectively to improve the quality of decisions by Senior Responsible Officials (SROs) and governance boards